Best Places to Buy Property in Kenya as a Foreigner in 2026

 5) Eldoret & other Rift Valley hubs

 Why choose Eldoret: Eldoret is an agricultural and industrial hub.
-It has expanding housing demand, land development and a growing middle class.
-Foreigners who want to invest in rental housing or commercial projects can find competitive prices and rising demand.
+It has expanding housing demand, land development, and a growing middle class.
+Foreign investors seeking to invest in rental housing or commercial projects can find competitive prices amid rising demand.

 What to watch: Confirm local utilities and survey plans; rural outskirts can be cheaper but need clear roads and services.